Last Updated on

 Vegan-Friendly Places in Bucharest

 Given that I spent all my time in Bucharest with non-vegans, I also visited a few non-vegan places and can tell you about their options as well.
+Often if you’re vegan in Bucharest you will find these places a bit more accessible because they are more centrally located.

 Vegan-Friendly Cafés in Bucharest